TanStack/query/docs/src/pages/guides/initial-query-data.md

       initialData: initialTodos,
       staleTime: 60 * 1000 // 1 minute
       // This could be 10 seconds ago or 10 minutes ago
-      initialDataUpdatedAt: 1608412420052
+      initialDataUpdatedAt: initialTodosUpdatedTimestamp // eg. 1608412420052
     })
   }
   ```
-  This option allows the staleTime to be used for it's original purpose, determining how fresh the data needs to be, instead of being used simply to combat an initialData that is considered fresh immediately.
-In the example above, the staleTime is deliberately set to 1 minute, and we can hint to the query when the initialData was last updated so the query can then decide for itself whether the data needs to be refetched again or not.
+  This option allows the staleTime to be used for it's original purpose, determining how fresh the data needs to be, while also allowing the data to be refetched on mount if the `initialData` is older than the `staleTime`.
+In the example above, our data needs to be fresh within 1 minute, and we can hint to the query when the initialData was last updated so the query can decide for itself whether the data needs to be refetched again or not.

 > If you would rather treat your data as **prefetched data**, we recommend that you use the `prefetchQuery` or `fetchQuery` APIs to populate the cache beforehand, thus letting you configure your `staleTime` independently from your initialData